COVID-19 Update – November 2021

 The counter will be open Monday to Friday from 7 a.m. to 6 p.m. and Saturdays from 7 a.m. to 12 p.m. for purchase of backyard composters, kitchen collectors and Big Blues.
 Payment by credit or debit is encouraged.

 Find Out What's Recyclable

 The following types of items are recyclable:

-- Aseptic and polycoat containers (juice boxes/milk cartons)
+- Aseptic and polycoat containers (juice boxes/milk cartons).
+Rinse and remove straws.

 - Cardboard and boxboard (remove all plastics and flatten to 30"x 30")

-- Clear and coloured glass containers (no broken glass)
+- Clear and coloured glass containers (no broken glass).
+Rinse all glass containers.

 - Disposable aluminum foil, plates and trays.
 Rinse all items.

-- Metal and cardboard food and beverage cans (tuna, juice cans)
+- Metal and cardboard food and beverage cans (tuna, juice cans).
+Rinse all containers.

 - Paint and stain cans that are empty and dry (lids removed)

 - Empty aerosol cans

 - Plastic containers #1, 2, 4, 5 and 6.
-(Number 3 and 7 plastics and plastics without numbers are not recyclable)
+(Number 3 and 7 plastics and plastics without numbers are not recyclable).
+Rinse all containers.

-- Rigid foam packing and containers #6 (no foam peanuts or flex foam)
+- Rigid foam packaging (no foam peanuts or flex foam)

 - Non-treated paper bags/gift bags (remove strings/hard plastic handles)

-- Plastic bags (no zippers and remove paper receipts).
-Place all plastic bags in one bag, tie and place inside the Blue Box.
+- Plastic stretch bags (no zippers and remove paper receipts).

 - Paper, books, magazines

 Do not bag recyclables.
 Place recyclable materials loosely in your recycling bin.
-The two exceptions are shredded paper, and styrofoam.
+The two exceptions are shredded paper and rigid foam packaging.
 These items can be placed separately in clear plastic bags.